-The BRAIN Commons utilizes state-of-the art information technology to support petabyte-scale storage and integrated analysis of disparate data types including imaging, genomic, biomic, wearable, sensor, and clinical and preclinical data.
+The BRAIN Commons will utilize state-of-the art information technology to support petabyte-scale storage and integrated analysis of disparate data types including imaging, genomic, biomic, wearable, sensor, and clinical and preclinical data.

 For the programmer and data scientist, this resource also includes data science tools for developers to create new analyses, pipelines and visualization tools.

 Featured Tools available in the BRAIN Commons